KeepTruckin provides a user-friendly ELD with lots of features, at a very attractive price point

 The app is free for download from the Apple App Store or Google Play Store (where it receives very good user reviews).
 To make it into a compliant ELD all you need is the device that plugs into your vehicle’s diagnostic port.
 There’s no up front cost for the device, you simply pay KeepTruckin a monthly service fee, which includes the hardware.
-The basic service plan is $20/month and includes logs, DVIR, messaging, and some basic fleet management tools.
-Adding IFTA reporting and some “coming-soon” advanced features brings the cost up to $30/month, but not all fleets will find this necessary.
-If you plan to provide a phone or tablet to your drivers, then you should also budget around $15/mo for a cellular data plan.
-So you you’re looking at $35 or less per month, with no up front costs other than maybe mounting hardware for the display.
+The Starter service plan is $20/month and includes logs, DVIR, messaging, geofencing, real-time GPS tracking, and some basic fleet management tools.
+The Pro plan adds IFTA, facility insights, fuel optimization, vehicle diagnostics, driver scorecards, and a built-in WiFi Hotspot for $35/month.
+The Enterprise plan provides everything in Pro plus advanced reporting, integration, and customization capabilities for $50/month.
+If you plan to provide a phone or tablet to your drivers, then you would typically budget around $15/mo for a cellular data plan.
+With KeepTruckin Pro, this cost isn’t necessary as cellular data is included.
 That is one of the more affordable price tags you’ll find in the industry right now.

 The KeepTruckin app itself is a pleasure to use.
 It’s very simple and intuitive, and has some convenient features that many other systems have missed.
 For example, there is a simple view of all “recap” hours that will be gained over the next 7 days.
 It also has the easiest method for driver log editing of any system we’ve seen.
 There is a convenient “DOT Inspection Mode” for showing log history to enforcement officers, and logs can be emailed or faxed right from the app.
 Other standard features like DVIR and two-way messaging are also available.
 While there is no built in navigation, a 3rd party app could be run alongside KeepTruckin for this purpose.
 Drivers can also take photos of paperwork, accident damage, or anything else and send in the images through the app.